See “Projects” for examples of more recent work.

 SUBSCRIPTION BOOKS AND THE TITANIC (1999)

-So-called “instant books” are one of the most important primary sources about the 1912 Titanic disaster.
+So-called “instant books” were one of the most pervasive sources about the 1912 Titanic disaster.
 I created a website about these books in 1997.
-An article published in the journal Acadiensis in 1999 was a product of that work.
+An article published in Acadiensis in 1999 was a product of that work.

 PORTIA WHITE: A NOVA SCOTIA LEGEND (2001)

 In the early 1990s, I delivered a public lecture about Portia White for the Royal Nova Scotia Historical Society.
 The lecture was later published in their journal.
 This 2001 article was part of a special issue on “Legends of Nova Scotia” in the Halifax Daily News.

 - Portia White: Nova Scotia Legend (Halifax Daily News, 2001)

 A CONVERSATION WITH CAPT ANTHONY MacPHERSON ROSS ABOUT CABLE SHIPS (1991)

 Captain Tony Ross was retired and living in Darnley, PEI when I met him in 1991.
 This interview was published in four parts in Argonauta, an offshoot of The Northern Mariner / Le marin du nord.

 - Capt Anthony Ross interview 1991

 FORLORN HOPE: THE LAST STAND OF HMS JERVIS BAY (1990)